gotchoices/appeus/agent-rules/consolidations.md

 Consolidations capture what multiple stories imply about a screen, navigation, or components.
 They are AI-authored and regenerateable.

+Before codegen
+- If a target screen is stale per `check-stale`, refresh its consolidation first, then proceed to RN code generation.
+This preserves precedence and traceability.

 Locations
 - Screens: `design/generated/screens/<screen-id>.md` (or `.json`)
 - Navigation: `design/generated/navigation.md`